JFlaherty347/CILisp/README.md

 ### What CILisp Does
 CILisp performs both sytactic and semantic analysis to produce an intermediate form of the compiled code.
 This intermediate form is made up of various types of nodes that carry different pieces of information.
+CILisp uses a context-free grammar, meaning that all transition rules are available at any point.

 ### Takeaways from CILisp
 While CILisp is a great excercise in creating a compiler, I found the most value in understanding exactly how compilers are